iz2late/awesome-storytelling/README.md

-# Reading list for storytelling
+# Reading List for storytelling

-A curated list of awesome storytelling papers, including relavant datasets and models for both traditional story generation and visual storytelling.
+A curated list of awesome storytelling papers with a focus on characters in the narratives, including relevant datasets and models for both traditional story generation and visual storytelling.

 ## Datasets